-An hour drive to Kakani with great views of the Himalayas then follow narrow road to tirsuli and up hill drive to kaliksthan and further Dhunche an attractive village with large stone houses providing excellent views of Gheng Langtang Lirung, and Ganesh Himal.
+An hour drive to Kakani with great views of the Himalayas then follow narrow road to Tirsuli and up hill drive to Kaliksthan and further Shyabrubensi through Dhunche an attractive village with large stone houses providing excellent views of Gheng Langtang Lirung, and Ganesh Himal.

-Fist walking along the road until Thulo Bharkhu than steep up to ridge through the pinewoods entering the Langtang Valley.
-The trail then along the ridge de descends a short steep slope into Syabru.
+Trek gentle uphill through the village then follow the ridge through the pinewoods entering the Langtang Valley.
+The trail then along the ridge descends a short steep slope into Shyabru.

 The trail first descends through a dense forest to the bridge then climb up to the Lama Hotel in the tiny village of Chongong.

-The trail climbs steadily to Ghora Tabela with glimpses of Langtang Lirung (7246m) through the forest imdiatly a spectacular view of Langtang Lirung appears.
+The trail climbs steadily to Ghora Tabela with spectacular views of Langtang Lirung (7246m) through the forest.
 Continue ascend steadily up to Langtang village an interesting Tibetan-style village.

-Since you'll be acclimatized and will be descending, we trek down all the way to Ghoretabal through the same trail in a day's walk from Kyanjin Gompa.
+Since you'll be acclimatized and will be descending, we trek down all the way to Ghodetabela through the same trail in a day's walk from Kyanjin Gompa.

-We continue keep retracing our steps back on the same trail and you should be able to reach Syabru in another day descending.
+We continue keep retracing our steps back on the same trail and you should be able to reach Shyabru in another day descending.